w3c/ServiceWorker/explainer.md

 This document only scratches the surface of what Event Workers enable, and aren't an exhaustive list of all of the available APIs available to controlled pages or Event Worker instances.
-If you have more questions, they might be asnwered in the [Advanced Topics Explainer](advanced_topics.md).
+If you have more questions, they might be answered in the [Advanced Topics Explainer](advanced_topics.md).
 Nor does it cover emergent practices for authoring, composing, and upgrading applications architected to use Event Workers.
 It is, hopefully, a guide to understanding the